GloryBeast/T20_Cricket_Data_analysis-using-web-scraping-Python-and-BI/README.md

 # 🏏  T20_Cricket_Data_analysis-using-web-scraping-Python-and-BI
 This project focuses on analyzing T20 cricket match data using Web Scraping, Python, and Business Intelligence (BI) tools.
-The goal is to extract meaningful insights from real-world match data by scraping, processing, and visualizing it in an interactive and informative way.
+The goal is to extract meaningful insights from real-world match data by scraping, processing, and visualizing it in an interactive and informative way.A complete data pipeline and visualization project designed to analyze T20 cricket player and match performance.
+This project extracts structured data directly from ESPN Cricinfo using Bright Data’s Web Scraper, cleans it using Python, and presents rich insights in a Power BI dashboard.

 # 📌 Project Objectives
-Scrape real-time or historical T20 match data from reliable sources.

-Process and clean the data using Python (Pandas, NumPy, etc.).

-Perform Exploratory Data Analysis (EDA) to discover key patterns.

-Visualize insights using Power BI (or other BI tools).

-Share actionable insights such as team performance, player stats, win probability, and more.
+✅ Fully automated web scraping using Bright Data’s Data Collector 🧹 In-depth data transformation with Python & Pandas
+📈 End-to-end BI pipeline in Power BI with DAX Measures, filters, and parameters 🔍 Covers individual player analysis, team stats, win patterns, toss insights, venue data & more!

 # 🧰 Technologies & Tools Used
 Python 🐍